Ear infections in Infants

 Has your toddler been complaining about a sore ear?
 Are wondering how to prevent your infant from developing an ear infection?

-Infants and toddlers are more susceptible to getting an ear infection in the winter and fall and more likely to get infected than adults.
 This is because the Eustachian tube, the canal that links the throat to the middle ear, is shorter in infants.
 Therefore, when an infant contracts a cold or bacterial infection, the germs could easily travel from the back of the throat through the Eustachian canal and towards the middle ear.

 If your baby gets an ear infection, symptoms would include pain, difficulty balancing, trouble sleeping, water leaking out of ears, or fever.

 Ear infection in young children is common.
 However, children who have contracted colds, are exposed to cigarette smoke or have sines are more prone to acquiring it.
 Breastfed babies are known to be less at risk of contracting an ear infection because of the antibodies passed from the mother.
 These help in preventing infections.